ozknozsrt/mockup-instagram/README.md

 This element is designed to mock-up what an Instragram sponsored would look like without have to go through the Ad creation process on Facebook.

+Instagram username (title prop), Instagram Icon, and CTA are all properties for the element.

+The first img tag within the element will be used as the post image.

+The first span tag within the element will be used as the post text copy.

 ##Demo
 <!--
 ```